NexOffline/NexOffline/README.md

 - 🤝 I’m looking for help with **finding projects to contribute to!**

-- 👨‍💻 Most of my work is private commisioned work, I'll publicly post things if they allow me!
+- 👨‍💻 Most of my work is **privatly commisioned**, I'll publicly post things if they allow me!

 - 💬 Ask me about **open source, FiveM development, and community management**